Welcome to my blog BeSmartRich or BSR.

 That’s one of the main reasons why I created this blog not because my friends and family get annoyed and cranky when I talk about world’s problems, stock markets and my random rants.
 Haha… I want to encourage hard working people just like you to study, work smartly, save, being frugal and invest wisely for better future.
 Think about it.
 I was poor, had no family member living nearby, my language skills were terrible and was a high school graduate making less than minimum wage.

 I worked very hard with smart plans and I am quite different now as compared to who I was 8 years ago.
 Currently, I work with a TSX company and have a managerial position in the accounting department.
-I am nobody compared to all the successful people who sold their companies for billions but I want to share all the tips that I know with you regarding how a regular person just like you has a dream to be a millionaire and getting closer every day.
+I am nobody compared to all the successful people but I want to share all the tips that I know with you regarding how a regular person just like you has a dream to be a millionaire and getting closer every day.

 Welcome to a Random Korean Immigrant’s Million Dollar Journey